 The proposed experiment will read out about 2500 channels of charge and timing information coming from the high resolution calorimeter.
-These signals will be read out using the JLab designed and built flash-ADC modules (FADC250) that each can read 16 channels.
-The DAQ system for the calorimeter is thus composed of 160 FADC250 modules that can be placed in about ten 16-slots VXS crates.
-The major advantages of the flash-ADC based readout are the simultaneous pedestal measurement (or full waveform in the data stream), sub-nanosecond timing resolution, fast readout speed, and the pipeline mode that allows more sophisticated triggering algorithms such as cluster finding.
-With this electronics the veto counter will not be needed to be installed in front of the HyCal.
+We plan to read out these signals using the JLab designed and built 16-channel flash-ADC modules (FADC250).
+The DAQ system for the calorimeter is thus composed of 160 FADC250 modules that can be placed in about ten 16-slot VXS crates.
+The major advantages of the flash-ADC based readout are the simultaneous pedestal measurement (or full waveform in the data stream), sub-nanosecond timing resolution, fast readout speed, and a pipeline mode that allows more sophisticated triggering algorithms such as cluster finding.
+With this electronics the veto counter will not be installed in front of the HyCal.
 The timing information will be used for the time-of-flight between the recoil detector and the HyCal calorimeter in the experiment.
 The fADCs should allow a time-of-flight resolution of 0.5 ns, but, we have assumed a conservative estimate of 1 ns in our simulations described in Sec.
 6.

-The two GEM and μ RWELL coordinate detector planes will be readout using the custom APV-25 cards similar to those used in PRad and a dedicated PCI based CODA DAQ system that was developed for the PRad experiment.
+The two GEM or μ RWELL coordinate detector planes will be readout using the custom APV-25 cards similar to those used in PRad and a dedicated PCI based CODA DAQ system that was developed for the PRad experiment.
 Additionally, some VME scalers will read out and periodically inserted into the data stream.

 The DAQ system for the proposed experiment is the standard JLab CODA based system utilizing the JLab designed Trigger Supervisor.
 A big advantage of the CODA/Trigger Supervisor system is the ability to run in fully buffered mode.
 In this mode, events are buffered in the digitization modules themselves allowing the modules to be "live" while being readout.
 This significantly decreases the deadtime of the experiment.
-With the upgraded flash-ADC modules we expect to reach the data-taking rate of about 20,000 events per second, which is about 4 times higher than the data-taking rate in PRad experiment.
-Such a capability of the DAQ system has already been demonstrated by CLAS12 experiments.
+With the upgraded flash-ADC modules we expect to reach a rate of about 20,000 events per second, which is about 4 times higher than the data-taking rate in PRad experiment.
+This capability has already been demonstrated by CLAS12 experiments.